RubyKale/BGLDevopsRubyK/README.md

 # BGLDevopsRubyK
 ### Exercise 1:
-   'awk' used to read the columns with comman separataion -F,  and a variable is passed using -v
+   'awk' used to read the columns with comma separataion -F,  and a variable is passed using -v

    ```bash
    curl -s $CSV_URL | awk -F, -v cutoff="$cutoff_timestamp"